Neuman968/GraphQL-Go-Messageboard/README.md

 docker compose up
 ```

-naviate to `http://localhost:8080` to use GraphIQL to call endpoints.
+navigate to `http://localhost:8080` to use GraphIQL to call endpoints.

 ### Sample Query